intuit/accessibility-snippets/README.md

 - **LinkAria** - Add `role='link'` to elements that act as hyperlinks.
 Ensure the link can be navigated to via the keyboard.
 If the link role is added to an image add `alt` text.
 Add an `aria-label` if the link does not provide a descriptive text label.

+- **LoadingAria** - Add `role='status'` and `aria-live='polite'` to element wrapping a loading spinner or indicator.
+The live region must be present in the DOM before the loading indicator has rendered.
+If the loading indicator is visible, set `aria-busy` to `true`.
+Add `aria-label='Loading'` to loading indicator if no other text element or content is passed.

 - **RadioAria** - Add `role='radio'` to a checkable interactive control.
 Use radio in place of checkbox if only one item in a group can be checked.
 Add `aria-checked` to indicate the state of the checkbox.

 - **SliderAria** - Add `role='slider'` to allow users to select from a certain range.
 Add `aria-orientation` to indicate what direction the slider is oriented in.
 Add `aria-valuemin` to indicate the minimum value.
 Add `aria-valuemax` to indicate the maximum value.
 Add `aria-valuenow` to indicate the current value.
 If the value is not represented by a number add `aria-valuetext` in place of aria-valuenow.